-The Medical-Legal Partnership Project (MLPP) is a medical-legal collaborative that improves the health and welfare of low-income children and their families.
+The Medical-Legal Partnership Project (MLPP) improves the health and welfare of low-income children and their families.

 The Partnership represents clients in matters relating to:

-The Partnership provides training and education on issues affecting children’s health outcomes to medical, social work, and legal providers throughout the community.
-The multidisciplinary nature of these training opportunities provides “cross training” by medical experts for legal advocates.
-Some of the training opportunities include:
+The MLP provides training and education on issues affecting children’s health outcomes to medical, social work, and legal providers throughout the state.
+Sessions include cross-training by medical experts for legal advocates.
+Opportunities include:

 In collaboration with our healthcare partners, we identify health related issues that require systemic intervention to improve children’s health and quality of life outcomes.
 Administrative and legislative advocacy help change state systems to benefit children throughout Connecticut.

 The Center for Children’s Advocacy, in partnership with the UConn Schools of Law, Medicine, and Social Work, established two interdisciplinary teams: one at Connecticut Children’s Medical Center and one at UConn Health Center.
 The Teams unite professionals including attorneys, pediatricians, child and adolescent psychiatrists, and social workers in a collaborative, problem-solving approach to individual cases and systemic issues.
 The teams enhance our representation of individual clients and provide a forum for members to develop solutions to systemic problems affecting Connecticut’s most vulnerable children.